 Clinical and Therapeutic Implications of OCT in AMD

-Considering this, Fung and colleagues at the Bascom Palmer Eye Institute in Miami, Florida, proposed the PrONTO Study.
-In that study, after three monthly loading doses, monthly retreatments of ranibizumab were administered for 2 years according to the criteria in Table 3 in a PRN basis.
+Based in this idea, Fung and colleagues at the Bascom Palmer Eye Institute in Miami, Florida, proposed the PrONTO Study.
+In that study, after three monthly injections (loading dose), monthly retreatments of ranibizumab were administered for 2 years according to the criteria in Table 3 in a PRN basis.

 OCT and Reviews: “Treat & Extend.”